zynesis/nzia-website/content/_index.en.md

           #   title: Chief Legal Officer
           #   description: As a partner of global law firm Norton Rose Fulbright, John is a leader within the firm for blockchain and digital asset projects.
           #   image: john_kim
-          - name: Peter Lee
-            title: Chief Financial Officer
-            description: Peter has over 10 years of experience serving as CFO of publicly-listed companies in the Korea Stock Exchange, in the network and IT business sectors.
-            image: peter_lee
           - name: Vinay Mohan
             title: Chief Operating Officer
             description: Vinay is a management consultant and blockchain startup leader with over 15 years experience delivering C-Suite mandates in banking, financial services and the public sector.